abirafdirp/TowerDefencePAA/README.rst

 A* pathfind
 ==============================
-My first real project with C++ and Qt 5.4
+My first project with C++ and Qt 5.4
 Still in development

 Demo